LagoVista/docs/Messaging/Parsing/ParsingJsonMessage.md

-# Parsing a Json Message
+# Parsing a JSON Message

 To work with JSON in your message, be sure that the content type of your message is set to JSON.